-The ALN Department’s role is to cater for pupils from Year 7 through to Sixth form who have a specific learning disability or difficulty or who require specialist assistance.
+The Additional Learning Needs department’s role is to cater for pupils from Year 7 through to Sixth Form who have a specific learning disability or difficulty or who require specialist assistance.

 Rydal Penrhos is committed to providing an appropriate and high-quality education to all of its pupils.
 We believe that all children, including those who are identified as having additional learning needs have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to all of them, and to be fully included in all aspects of school life.